danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#skipPlay" name="skipPlay">When called, skips to the next file in the playlist: skipPlay</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.updateDeviceLocked.html" name="account.updateDeviceLocked">When client-side passcode lock feature is enabled, will not show message texts in incoming PUSH notifications: account.updateDeviceLocked</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#fullChatLastUpdated" name="fullChatLastUpdated">When was full info for this chat last cached: fullChatLastUpdated</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isCallMuted" name="isCallMuted">Whether our own audio stream is muted in a call: isCallMuted</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isGroupCallMuted" name="isGroupCallMuted">Whether our own audio stream is muted in a group call: isGroupCallMuted</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isPlayPaused" name="isPlayPaused">Whether the currently playing audio file is paused: isPlayPaused</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isGroupCallPlayPaused" name="isGroupCallPlayPaused">Whether the currently playing audio file of a group call is paused: isGroupCallPlayPaused</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.getContactSignUpNotification.html" name="account.getContactSignUpNotification">Whether the user will receive notifications when contacts sign up: account.getContactSignUpNotification</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isAltervista" name="isAltervista">Whether this is altervista: isAltervista</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#canConvertOgg" name="canConvertOgg">Whether we can convert any audio/video file to a VoIP OGG OPUS file, or the files must be preconverted using @libtgvoipbot: canConvertOgg</a>